mesgjs/mesgjs/docs-ai-training/0-instructions.md

 ## 2. Methodology: Mirrored Subtree Condensation

-To ensure maintainability and efficiency, the process relies on creating a parallel, condensed version of the `docs` directory structure.
+To ensure maintainability and efficiency, a parallel, condensed version of the `docs` directory structure is created.
 Each included source file will have a corresponding condensed file ("chapter") in the `docs-ai-training` subtree.
 This approach keeps the condensed files organized and makes it trivial to locate the condensed version of any given source document.

 When a source document is updated, only its mirrored chapter file in `docs-ai-training` needs to be regenerated.